 Most credit-boosting guides assume the reader has a credit card.
 For renters, especially younger renters and those new to the credit system, the more immediate reality is a thin file and a large monthly rent payment that generates no credit whatsoever.

-Roots Wealth Building Rewards is built specifically for this situation.
-For $10 a month, members complete short financial education challenges, earn Investable Rewards™, and deploy those rewards into the Roots REIT, credit repair, home-purchase services, and other Growth Market partners.
-Rent reporting, credit monitoring, a $1,000 closing cost credit through Movement Mortgage, and Rooty, your AI Wealth Coach, are all part of the toolkit.
+Roots Growth is built specifically for this situation.
+For $10 a month, members complete short financial education challenges, earn Investable Rewards™, and deploy those rewards into the Roots real estate fund, credit repair, home-purchase services, and other Growth Market partners.
+Rent reporting, credit monitoring, and Rooty, your AI Wealth Coach, are all part of the toolkit.
+Like a homeowner, you are building your credit for on time payments and experiencing the upside of real estate ownership.

-Start boosting your credit score with Roots Wealth Building Rewards →
+Start boosting your credit score with Roots Growth →

 Frequently Asked Questions About Boosting Your Credit Score